Garden waste subscription service - your questions answered

 What if I don't want to pay?

 The service is entirely optional.
-If you do not join the scheme, the Council will not collect your garden waste if it is left out for collection.
+If you do not join the scheme, we will not collect your garden waste if it is left out for collection.
 There are alternative ways to compost your garden waste such as home composting or by taking it to a Household Waste Recycling Centre.

 How many collections will I receive?